donsn/simple-movie-app/README.md

 ### Database
 1. Create a database named `movies`
-2. Set the `DATABASE_URL` environment variable to the connection string for the database in the following format: `postgres://username:password@host:port/database-name`.
+2. Set the `DATABASE_URL` environment variable to the connection string for the database in the following format: `Host=myserver;Username=mylogin;Password=mypass;Database=mydatabase`.
 Use user-secrets or appsettings.json to set this variable in the `backend` project.

 ### Installing
 1. Clone the repository